Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 ### Stack

-Arranges child items one top of each other, such that only the top one is visible, according to the `currentIndex`.
+Arranges child items on top of each other, such that only the top one is visible, according to the `currentIndex`.

 Inherits: [Item](#item)